GameOPro/GameOPro/README.md

 ## Hi there 👋
 I exist.
 I think

+I do Computer Science.

-If my website doesnt work its because I set it to local ip only
+If my website doesnt work its because I set it to only allow my own ip only.

 I also don't post on social media.